 While this study is being completed, Spark City plans to launch a mobile outreach program for children across Jefferson County (see answer to question 3 for more information on this program).
 After the financial feasibility study is complete and we've confirmed that a capital campaign will be successful, Spark City will launch a major fundraising effort to acquire the necessary funds to move forward with the designing and fabrication of the facility and exhibits.
-Our goal is to be open to the public by the end of 2018.

 3) If I donate at this time, what will my money be supporting?